Stu had a great time in the US and Canada visiting with y'all! He presented at events and visited some pollinator support projects funded by Flow.

 It was an honour to be amongst our esteemed colleagues at this global bi-annual event.
 We look forward to seeing everyone again in Russia in 2021.

 Western Apicultural Society Conference, Ashland, Oregon

-If you're on the west coast, pop over to join Stu on the Roundtable Speed Swarming Saturday morning, and then for a Farm Tour on Sunday.
-He is also excited to catch up with Sarah Red-Laird from Bee Girl Organisation, one of the nine projects we have funded through our Pollinator Support Program.
-She is coordinating an important project trialling the perfect seed pack for pollinators.
+On the west coast, Stu joined the Roundtable Speed Swarming Saturday morning, and co-hosted a Farm Tour on Sunday.
+We enjoyed catching up with Sarah Red-Laird from Bee Girl Organisation, one of the nine projects we have funded through our Pollinator Support Program.
+Sarah is coordinating an important project trialling the perfect organic seed pack for pollinators.

 Eastern Apicultural Society Conference, Greenville, South Carolina

-For those on the east coast, don't miss your chance to hear Stu speaking at the conference, plus you can visit our US Flow Team, Nanette & Scott Davis at our stall – they'll be on hand to answer your questions and show you our latest innovations in beekeeping.
+On the east coast, Stu was a guest speaker at the conference and joined our US Flow Team, Nanette & Scott Davis at our stall – displaying our latest innovations in beekeeping.

 What is the Flow Hive w/ Stuart Anderson, Concord, North Carolina

-Don't miss your chance to hear Stu's personal account of the Flow story, along with his tips on how to use the Flow Hive.
-This event is co-hosted with Rowan County Beekeepers, Stanly County Beekeepers, and Union County Beekeepers Associations.
+Stu shared a personal account of the Flow story, along with his tips on how to use the Flow Hive at this event co-hosted with Rowan County Beekeepers, Stanly County Beekeepers, and Union County Beekeepers Associations.